-Welcome to the DeVos Sport Business Management program at the University of Central Florida.
+Welcome to the DeVos Sport Business Management Graduate Program at the University of Central Florida.
 Our comprehensive curriculum provides a unique, team-based, integrative business approach and a global sports network in a hands-on environment.
-The DeVos program offers students the opportunity to earn their Masters in Sports Business Management and a Masters in Business Administration.
-Focusing on ethics, diversity, leadership, and community service, the DeVos Program attracts some of the brightest and most committed students from across the country and across the globe.
+The DeVos program offers students the opportunity to earn their Master's in Sports Business Management (MSBM) and a Master of Business Administration (MBA).
+Focusing on ethics, diversity, leadership and community service, the DeVos Program attracts some of the brightest and most committed students from across the country and across the globe.

-- We have gone from the newest program on the block to being named one of the top five programs in America by the Wall Street Journal, The New York Times and ESPN the Magazine.
+- We have gone from the newest program in 2002 to being named one of the top five programs in America by the Wall Street Journal, The New York Times, ESPN The Magazine, and Forbes.

-- The Sport Business Management Minor is the third-largest minor within the College of Business Administration (2012).
+- The Sport Business Management Minor is the third-largest minor within the College of Business Administration.

 DeVos students and graduates are business leaders committed to using the power of sport to improve life in a more-inclusive society.
 The program is the premier "living classroom" in sports business management education.

-We are excited to have Dr. C. Keith Harrison, Prof. Scott Bukstein, and John Thomas as leaders on the DeVos team.
+We are excited to have C. Keith Harrison, Ed.D., Prof. Scott Bukstein, and Michael Redlick as leaders on the DeVos team.
 Harrison is an associate professor in the DeVos Sport Business Management Graduate Program; Bukstein is an instructor and program coordinator.
-Thomas serves as director of external affairs and corporate partnerships.
+Redlick serves as director of external affairs and corporate partnerships.

 We hope that you will visit the DeVos website and check for updates on our program, our students, and our accomplishments.